Published on October 21st, 2011 | by Chris Keenan5

 As parents, we know how it goes for school lunches.
 We try to pack healthy foods that our kids might actually eat, attempting this each morning while trying to get ourselves ready and out the door, as well.

 Kids love peanut butter and jelly, and parents love how easy it is to make.
 But there are other choices that are just as simple to put together, and the change will do your kids some good.
 It isn’t as hard as you might think to pack your kids a healthy lunch they will enjoy.
 Packing healthy choices for your kids can become second nature.
-If you make some time to do it each day, it will ultimately become second nature, just like opening the garage door before driving your car out of the garage.
+If you make some time to do it each day, it will ultimately become second nature.
 Mornings too hectic?
 Packing lunches the night before can save you some precious time in the mornings.

 Rather than packing a lunch loaded up with animal products like meat, cheese, and milk, try upping the health factor and adding more plant-based foods to your kids’ packed lunches.
 Kids who eat vegetarian or vegan diets have a huge advantage in growing up healthy.
 They are much less susceptible to conditions such as heart disease, cancer, obesity, and numerous other health issues faced by their meat-eating friends and peers.